codelast/raspberry-pi/gpio/timer-sense-light/README.md

 ****

 ## Work in progress(NOT done yet)
-Add more feature to the web UI.
+* Add more features to the web UI.
+* Make the web page compatible with mobile browser.